Chachigadeva: Personal life

-According to the 1284 CE inscription, Chachigadeva's wife was Lakshmi-devi.
+According to the 1284 inscription, Chachigadeva's wife was Lakshmi-devi.
 The couple had a daughter named Rupa-devi, who married the king Teja-simha (possibly a Guhila ruler, according to G. H. Ojha).
 According to the 17th century chronicle Nainsi ri Khyat, Chachigadeva had three sons: Samantasimha (his successor), Chahadadeva, and Chandra.

 Chachigadeva's successor was Samantasimha, who was probably his son, although the relationship between these two persons is not certain.

 Cultural activities

 The Sundha Hill inscription states that Chachigadeva waived some taxes at Shrimala (Bhinmal).
 At Ramasainya (modern Ramseen), he donated funds for the temple of the deity Vigrahaditya.
 For the temple of the gold Aparajitesha, he commissioned a golden cupola, a silver girdle, a hall, a ratha studded with precious stones, and a flag staff.
 He worshipped the goddess Aghateshvari (Chamunda) at Sugandhadri (modern Sundha Hill), and commissioned a mandapa at her temple.

 He also patronized Jainism: he granted a village to a Parshvanatha shrine at Karaheda.
 The Sundha Hill prashasti (eulogy) of his family was composed by a Jain yati (monk).